Class Teacher: Miss Pooley

 Teaching Assistant: Miss Crane

-Our PE days are Wednesday and Friday.
+Our PE days are Monday (where we will go swimming) and Wednesday.
 Please ensure your child comes to school in their PE kit, which is suitable for outdoors (including appropriate footwear).
 Your child must also wear their blue federation hooded jumper.
 Children with long hair need to have this tied up for these lessons and any jewellery, including earrings, need to be removed.

 Homework is sent out every Friday, and is due back in school on the following Wednesday.